jmluengo/fused-sensor/README.md

 Sometimes sensors data is not very precise and getting an stable data flow is not the easiest task.
 This code does a nice attempt to help and achieves so with a decent accuracy.

+This project is based in the work done by Paul Lawitzki about [sensor fusion in Android][1]

 Download
 --------